UtrechtUniversity/yoda/docs/administration/troubleshooting-copy-to-vault.md

 If the data package has been approved for archiving in the vault (status `ACCEPTED`), first see if the cause of the problem can be found in the rodsLog files.
-Find the `iiCopyFolderToVault` message for the data package in the rodsLog.
+Find the `copy_to_vault` or `folder_secure` message for the data package in the rodsLog.
+In Yoda versions 1.9 or lower look for the message `iiCopyFolderToVault`.
 Then grep for other messages by the same pid on the same day, and look for error messages.

 Possible causes include:
 - An issue with one of the source data objects in the research collection results in a failure